This tutorial shows different ways to add leading zeros in Excel: how to keep zeros as you type, show leading zeros in cells, remove or hide zeros.

 Bottom line: This simple technique has a significant limitation - the resulting value is a text string, not number, and consequently it cannot be used in calculations and numeric formulas.
-If that's not what you want, then change only the visual representation of the value by applying a custom number format as demonstrated in the next example.
+If that is not what you want, then change only the visual representation of the value by applying a custom number format as demonstrated in the next example.

-This method is best to be used in situations when you work with a numeric dataset and the results should be numbers, not text.
 To display leading zeroes, apply a custom number format by performing these steps: